Meta Data Changes#

 Online Solutions to Offline Operations#

-Many users that need everything to be online often uses RonDB Replication.
-They have more than one cluster that is operational.
+Many users who need everything to be online often uses RonDB Replication.
+They have more than one operational cluster.
 These changes are often correlated to software changes.
 Often such a change starts by taking a backup in the cluster to change.
-Next the cluster is taken offline.
-Next the cluster software is upgraded.
-Next the meta data is restored again.
+Next, the cluster is taken offline.
+Next, the cluster software is upgraded.
+Next, the metadata is restored.
 In this restore it is possible to perform changes of column sizes, column data types, column storage, and how the columns are stored, columns can be dropped and columns and indexes can be added.

-Next the data is restored again.
+Next, the data is restored.
 The cluster is brought up again using binary log from the cluster that is still operational.

-Next the second cluster need to be changed to the new software and new meta data.
+Next, the second cluster needs to be changed to the new software and new metadata.
 More details about how this can be achieved in detail will be provided in the chapter on Global Replication.